2022 London Marathon: Background

 In August 2021, the 2022 London Marathon was postponed from April until October, to increase the chances that such a large event could be held safely during the COVID-19 pandemic.
 It was the third successive year that the race has been held in autumn.
-The 2023 event is scheduled to be held in April.
+The 2023 event was held in April 2023.
 In the United Kingdom, the event was broadcast on the BBC.
 Every race since 1981 has been televised on the BBC, and in June 2022, it won the rights to broadcast the race until 2026.

 The winner of the men's and women's elite races each received $55,000.
 Prize money was also on offer for breaking a course record or beating a pre-specified time, and the total prize fund for each race was $313,000.
 The prize money for the wheelchair races was increased for 2022, with the winners receiving $35,000, an increase of $10,000 from the previous year. $20,000 and $15,000 was awarded to the competitors who finish second and third respectively, and for the first time the top 10 finishers all received prize money.
 The total prize fund for each of the wheelchair races was $199,500.